mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: C+

 The rack mount is okay, not great.

 It's a decent value for the price.
-PoE HATs for a Raspberry Pi 4 are generally around $XX, so getting four of those is already basically a $XX value.
+PoE HATs for a Raspberry Pi 4 are generally around $20, so getting four PoE HATs is already an $80 value.
+And then you're also getting the rack mount itself, four microSD extenders, four HDMI extenders, four OLED screens, and four fans.

 The craftsmanship on the rack mount itself is mediocre.
 The pieces don't fit together that well.
 There are noticeable gaps around the HDMI ports.